 National Marine Museum

-The National Marine Museum is located on the Ile Saint-Louis in central Paris, France.
-Its purpose is to preserve and study marine life and its conservation is the centerpiece of the museum’s activities.
-The Museum’s exhibitions, which are designed to be educational and entertaining, cover a wide range of marine life and are divided into sections dedicated to fish, invertebrates, mollusks, corals, sharks, shipwrecks, marine mammals, and vertebrates.
+The Museum’s exhibitions, designed to be educational and entertaining, cover a wide range of marine life and are divided into sections dedicated to fish, invertebrates, mollusks, corals, sharks, shipwrecks, marine mammals, and vertebrates.

-The museum is open to the public and admission is free.
+The museum is open to the public, and admission is free.
 The museum is open daily from 10 am – 6 pm (closed on Monday).
 It is accessible by public transport and is close to the Louvre and the Tuileries Gardens.

 See Related: Best Travel Books About Paris: Must-Read Guides